Warning: Disconnect power before servicing.

 Symptoms You May Notice

-• Control board LED shows 3 short + 4 long blinks
+• Control board LED cycling 3 short blinks then 4 long ones, over and over.

 Can you reset a Carrier furnace to clear the 34 code?